gis-ops/pyvalhalla/docs/releasing.md

 ## `pyvalhalla` release patterns

-We release independently from Valhalla core.
+We release independently of Valhalla core but adhere to its major version.
 One can retrieve both by:

 ```python
 import valhalla